IgniteUI/indigo-design-docfx/en/components/column-chart.md

 ## Y-Axis

 The Y-axis of the column chart comprises of a Title, Labels, and the Axis itself.
-The Title and the Labels are configurable and to hide a label, simply hide it from the layers panel in Figma or set its override to ~No Symbol in Sketch.
-In Adobe XD you shoul delete the layer.
+The Title and the Labels are configurable and you can hide a label by simply selecting and hiding it from the layers panel in Figma, or setting its override to ~No Symbol in Sketch.
+In Adobe XD you should delete the layer.
 You may hide the axis line by setting its color to `Transparent` and to hide all elements at once, hide the nested Y axis component from the layers panel in Figma, change the Y-axis override to ~No Symbol in Sketch or delete its layer in Adobe XD.

 <img class="responsive-img" src="../images/column_chart_yaxis.png" srcset="../images/column_chart_yaxis@2x.png 2x" />